 - We make heavy use of threads to keep conversations organized.
 While it’s not always possible to remember this, please do your best to reply in a thread instead of in a separate comment.

 - If your favorite topic isn’t being discussed, bring it up!

 - All are welcome to contribute regardless of whether they consider themselves an OG Pyllars member, a newbie, a fanatic, an experienced trail runner, or someone who is brand new to the sport.
 All are welcome and encouraged to participate!
 If you want to hang back and observe, that’s cool, too.

-- We expect that we’ll treat others with respect.
+- We expect that you’ll treat others with respect.
 We encourage conversation and remind you that you’re here to learn, which means being open to a diverse set of ideas, but please always lead with respect.
-See the Code of Conduct below if you’re not sure what’s allowed.
+See our Code of Conduct if you’re not sure what’s allowed.